How to get cash from a credit card

 Withdraw from an ATM

 The process for using an ATM to withdraw cash from your credit card may vary.
-But it generally works like this:
+But it generally works similarly to the process of withdrawing cash from your debit card:

-3. Select the cash advance option when prompted.
+Select the cash advance or Get Cash option when prompted.

-5. Before completing the transaction, make sure you understand any fees that the ATM might charge and other fees related to cash advances.
+Before completing the transaction, make sure you understand any fees the ATM might charge, plus any additional fees related to cash advances.
+Some ATMs provide a warning about potential ATM charges if they’re out of your bank’s network.

 Visit a bank